hazrmard/multirotor/README.md

 This package provides an object-oriented interface for modeling and simulating motors, propellers, and airframe of a UAV.
 Additionally, an OpenAI gym-compatible environment is provided for Reinforcement Learning experiments.

-See the [Detailed Demo](./docs/Detailed%20Demo.ipynb) jupyter notebook in the repository for a walkthrough.
+See the Demo jupyter notebook in the repository for a walkthrough.

 Code repository: [Github](https://github.com/hazrmard/multirotor), [Gitlab](https://git.isis.vanderbilt.edu/ahmedi/multirotor)